ashyibo23/Computer-vision-3/README.md

 There are several methods has been implemented for this task to accomplish using machine learning algorithms bag of words/features, KNN and classical computer vision aproaches to achieve 70% to 80% accuracy rate and less than 0.50 MSE.

-Feel free to steal this source code, just add a link back to my repositories.
+Feel free to steal this source code, just add a link back to this repository.

 Contributors: